q3769/semver-maven-plugin/README.md

 ## Use it...

-*Note that, by default, only the parent project's version is processed.
-Use the* `'-DprocessModule'` *flag if module needs to be included in the processing.*
+*Caution, by default, only the parent project's version is processed.
+Use the* `'-DprocessModule'` *flag if module needs to be processed.*

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located